 By separating the frontend and backend using a headless CMS, retailers can optimize the same content across devices and channels, using application programming interfaces (APIs) to sync the data between the CMS (the frontend) and e-commerce functionality (such as the cart, inventory, and other backend services).

 In a headless commerce architecture, the frontend — or presentation layer — is decoupled from the backend — which handles business logic and commerce services.
 APIs facilitate communication between the frontend and backend, pulling information from the latter and displaying it on the former.

-A typical headless commerce architecture is made up of three elements:
+A typical headless commerce architecture involves several elements:

 Backend systems are the individual components or modules that collect, handle, and manage data and information.
-Backend systems include modules like the cart and checkout, customer relationship management (CRM), inventory management, order management systems (OMS), pricing and promotions, and product information management (PIM).
+Backend systems include modules like cart and checkout, customer relationship management (CRM), inventory management, order management system (OMS), pricing and promotions, and product information management (PIM).

 A headless CMS centralizes and manages content on the backend.
 Where a traditional CMS combines content and display layers, a headless CMS feeds content to different frontend displays via APIs.
 This lets developers design unique and device-specific displays for each sales channel while tapping into the same content shared with other frontend touchpoints.